Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tỉ phú trên đồng muối Bạc Liêu- Ảnh 3.

-Only stick with the salt industry
+Only committed to the salt industry.

 Tỉ phú trên đồng muối Bạc Liêu- Ảnh 4.

-Mr. Phan Van Phuc's salt storage
+Mr. Phan Van Phuc's salt storage facility

 Tỉ phú trên đồng muối Bạc Liêu- Ảnh 5.